WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/documentedlaunchoptions.md

+# Context

+Please note that this documentation is unfinished, and descriptions may not be correct.
+If you feel that these explanations are wrong, please tell me!

+Also note that some of the launch options may not neccessarily be in TF2 itself, but rather it's utility programs.

+# Core Game (hl2.exe)

 ## Processing

 * `-yieldcycles` - Forces the Game Manager to yield execution after updating.
 Usefulf for running 2 instances of the same game.